 ‘You and me both, mate.’

 At the facility at Saint-Nazar he passed out again.
 It was a holding station, not a first aid facility, and there were no medical staff to attend him, so the orderlies just put him into a bunk bed and left him.
 His life was saved by chance: a surgeon from the Royal Buffs who was being invalided home with a broken leg overheard his breathing and didn't like the sound of it.
-Without asking anybody's permission he washed his hands, sat himself on a stool beside Esau's bed with his splinted leg stretched out, and, to relieve pressure, drilled a small hole into the wounded skull.
+Without asking anybody's permission he washed his hands, sat himself on a stool beside Esau's bed with his splinted leg stretched out, and, to relieve pressure, drilled a small hole into the wounded skull with a hand-turned drill.
 Esau slept through the whole thing, and by the time he woke up the surgeon had gone without leaving his name.

 After that Esau began to improve, although at the beginning standing or even sitting upright made him dizzy and liable to vomiting.
 He was sent home to convalesce, and sat in various train compartments, and on the troopship, leaning as far back as he could to minimize the horrible discomfort in his head.
 At home he took to his bed and permitted his gurgling mother to baby him once again: broths and fresh-baked bread and sweetmeats.